robmcmullen/fujirun/README.rst

 Fujirun is written for an Apple ][+ with 48K of memory.

 A pre-built disk image is included, so no need to reassemble the code unless you are changing something.
-Use your favorite Apple II emulator to boot the disk image ``demo.dsk``.
+Use your favorite Apple II emulator to boot the disk image ``fujirun-v1.dsk``.

 Building